The Mid-infrared Emitting Jet in the Black Hole V404 Cygni in Quiescence: Abstract

 \section{Abstract}

 Observations of some quiescent black hole X-ray binaries have revealed an excess of mid-infrared (MIR) emission above that expected from their donor stars.
 In one system, V404~Cygni, this excess has been variously suggested to arise from the accretion disk, circumbinary material, or a compact relativistic jet.
 Here we present simultaneous James Webb Space Telescope (JWST), Atacama Large Millimeter/submillimeter Array (ALMA), and complementary multi-wavelength observations undertaken to resolve this uncertainty.
 We observed large-amplitude 21~$\mu$m variability on short timescales with JWST, particularly a dramatic flare which swiftly rose to $\approx2.4$~mJy, over 10 times the lowest observed MIR flux density.
 Similar variability was simultaneously observed from radio to X-ray wavelengths with other facilities throughout the campaign.
-This variability and the flat radio/mm/MIR spectral index ($\alpha = 0.04 \pm 0.01$) suggest that the MIR excess in V404~Cyg does not arise from the accretion disk or circumbinary material but is instead dominated by synchrotron radiation from a jet which persists into quiescence.
+This variability and the flat radio/mm/MIR spectral index ($\alpha = 0.04 \pm 0.01$) suggest that the MIR excess at and longward of 21~$\mu$m in V404~Cyg does not arise from the accretion disk or circumbinary material.
+Instead, the emission at 21~$\mu$m is dominated by synchrotron radiation from a jet which persists into quiescence.
 This result reinforces the ubiquity of the disk-jet connection in accreting black holes across a range of masses and accretion rates.